 - Having regular checkups with your eye doctor

-Some medical authorities believe the on-going use of certain drugs, such as statins and steroids, can contribute to early cataract formation.
-A 2014 study that appeared in the Canadian Journal of Cardiology shows that there is a connection between statin use and the formation of cataracts that require surgical intervention.
+Some medical authorities believe the ongoing use of certain drugs, such as statins and steroids, can contribute to early cataract formation.
+A study in the Canadian Journal of Cardiology concluded that there is a connection between statin use and the formation of cataracts that require surgical intervention.

 However, the study also noted that the population who takes statins to control cholesterol is the same population that is at higher risk of cataract formation, so further studies are needed.